Using BlackMarblePy#

 Daily#

-In this section, we retrieve the VNP46A2 product.
+In this example, we demonstrate the use of the daily VNP46A2 product.

 gdf,